baker-laboratory/NA-MPNN/README.md

 ```

 ## Splits
-The *splits* folder contains information about the structure and PPM IDs used
+The *splits* folder contains information about the structures and PPM IDs used
 for training and evaluation.